 ‘Someone like this needs a psychodramatic experience where they can physically feel what it’s like to be little again, and be held and safe at the same time – but not by their therapist,’ he says.
 ‘They need to go into an altered state of consciousness where they can have that experience.
 And this kind of work should never be done on a one-to-one level.’

 These are techniques that van der Kolk regards as very difficult to learn – and which he admits that he, himself, hasn’t yet mastered.
 For him they are part of the future of trauma work – one to which he is powerfully committed and is not afraid, whatever the comeback, to champion.
 Above all else, he says, they are about the priority of working with a person’s physical experience: ‘I believe the most important thing that all mental health professionals need to know is not how to interpret complex behaviour, but how to help people to stay on an even keel,’ he says.
 ‘If someone is on an even keel, they are in a physiological condition where they can keep hold of their senses.
 This means that they can continue to be able to think and be quiet.’

 People and websites

-Albert Pesso www.pbsp.com contains articles on the theories, techniques and procedures of the Pesso Boyden System Psychomotor theory (not to be confused with other psychomotor body therapies), and has an online video and other links.
+Albert Pesso www.pbsp.com contains articles on the theories, techniques and procedures of the Pesso Boyden System Psychomotor theory.